Asanio06/Aerorequestor/README.md

 - [x] Select airport on a list
 - [x] Display the windiest airport
 - [x] Display if vfr is recommend
-- [ ] Select if you want vfr or ifr charts
-- [ ] If is Ifr, select the type or charts (ADC,AIC etc...)
-- [ ] Display list of charts of airport in France
+- [x] Display list of charts of airport in France
-- [ ] Display list of charts of airport in Belgium
+- [x] Display list of charts of airport in Belgium
-- [ ] Display list of charts of airport in United Kingdom
+- [x] Display list of charts of airport in United Kingdom
 - [ ] Have the recommended runway